Beaches in White Cliffs Country

 • Fishing

 Beach huts dotted beside the promenade and fishing boats waiting for the next launch; plenty of beach-side benches so you can enjoy a view that has hardly changed over the century.
-Stroll along the pier to the award-winning restaurant or enjoy a bag of chips on the beach – just watch out for the seagulls!
+Stroll along the pier to the award-winning restaurant at the end or enjoy a bag of chips on the beach – just watch out for the seagulls!

 • Bike hire